hacker50120/CasperEye/README.md

 - WayBack URL Machine
 - SSRF Juicy Link Finder
-- Creating Target Wordlist
+- Creating target specific wordlist
-- Genrating Seprate HTTP Response Code
+- Generating Seprate HTTP Response Code
-- Supporting ProtonVPN
+- Supports ProtonVPN
-- Sending Telegram Alert with Complete Final Recon File
+- **Sending Telegram Alert with Complete Final Recon File**
 - Fetch All Target Ips
 - You can Enable Nmap with Rustscan ,will Give You all open Port with All Running Services On target Ip
 - Easy To use [ Only Enter target Domian and then it will Alert you with Recon File ]